yalmip/yalmip.github.io/_examples/bilevelprogramming.md

 value(slack)
 ````

-Note that YALMIP has a built-in command for generating [Commands.Kkt | KKT conditions], hence, the manually implemented model above can be simplified significantly.
+Note that YALMIP has a built-in command for generating [kkt], hence, the manually implemented model above can be simplified significantly.

 ### Nonlinear solver for complementary constraints

 A more direct approach to handle the complementary constraints is to simply solve the nonlinear nonconvex problem that arise.
-To do this in YALMIP, we use the built-in global solver [Solvers.BMIBNB | BMIBNB].
+To do this in YALMIP, we use the built-in global solver [BMIBNB].
 As before, the only addition compared to the theoretical KKT system is that we have to add explicit constraints in order to bound the search-space.

 ````matlab
 KKT = [H*z + e + F'*lambda == 0,